ChewKeanHo/APP_hiAI/README.md

 	-Command "& .\hollowayhiai_windows-[ARCH].sh.ps1 --config path\to\file.toml --text2text `"...your prompt...`""
 ```

-In any cases, if you need an on-screen assistances:
+In any cases, if you need any on-screen assistances:
 ```
 # UNIX (Linux & MacOS) - POSIX Shell
 $ hollowayHIAI --help